Research Statement (Quite long, please read...?)

 • Applications of frontier models in situated/embodied agents as well as content generation.

 Mechanistic (Mis)alignment.
 In my view, the goal of cognitive science is to understand the underlying mechanisms that give rise to intelligence.
 I regard humans and machines as fundamentally distinct intelligent systems, and I believe there will come a point where human-like learning will no longer offer meaningful insights for superhuman AI models.
 My ultimate research question centers on what I refer to as "mechanistic (mis)alignment": investigating which factors drive shared cognitive behaviors between humans and machines, and which mechanistic differences account for their divergent cognitive behaviors.
+I always remind myself to be epistemologically rigid and avoid anthropomorphizing AI models as well as overclaiming.
+I (mostly) agree with Alex Warstadt and Sam Bowman's view on What Artificial Neural Networks Can Tell Us About Human Language Acquisition.

 Scalable (data-driven but sufficiently efficient learning of) representations as computational abstractions of cognition.